-These applications ask for your basic information, including work history and academic details.
+These application forms ask for your basic information, including work and academic history.
 There may be some more personal questions as well, such as ‘Why are you a good fit for this position?’ or ‘Give an example of a time you led a team’.
 Make sure to include any and all relevant information to ensure your application make it past the first stage.

-Candidates for junior and middle management positions face a series of three tests which include verbal and numerical reasoning and a job simulation test.
+Candidates for junior and middle management positions face a series of three tests which include a verbal reasoning, a numerical reasoning test, and a job simulation test.

 For those applying to clerical entry posts, admin officers and executive officers, the following table details the tests you are expected to complete:

 |Clerical Entry||Admin Officer||Executive Officer|

 |Numerical interpretation||Verbal interpretation||Verbal reasoning: 59 questions in 30 minutes|

 |Checking test||Job simulation||Job simulation 25 questions in 35 min|

 Get ready for the different assessments your hiring process entails with JobTestPrep.
 The packs are designed to help you succeed and earn your placement.
 Start practising today.

 The numerical reasoning test, also called numerical interpretation, is a test of your ability to work with numerical data.
 You are provided with information in the form of charts and tables, and your task is to use the correct data to answer the related multiple choice questions.
 To do that, you need to use basic maths functions.
 Feeling like you could use some revision?
 Try out our cut-e style numerical reasoning practice tests to get you back on track.

 The verbal reasoning or verbal interpretation test is an examination of how well you can work with verbal information.
 The test is comprised of short texts followed by 3-4 questions.
 In each question, you are given a statement and must decide whether the statement is true, false or you cannot say in relation to the text.
 Learn more about this test and how to prepare with our cut-e style verbal reasoning practice packs.